keval-sondigara/SOC-Analyst-Portfolio/Network Traffic Analysis/Tomcat Takeover Lab/writeup.md

 ![answer](Q1.png)

-We can see from above screenshot that huge number of SYN packets comming from source ip 14.0.0.120 that indicates potential scanning behaviour.
+We can see from above screenshot that huge number of SYN packets coming from source ip 14.0.0.120 that indicates potential scanning behaviour.

 ### Answer:- 14.0.0.120

 ### 2).
 Based on the identified IP address associated with the attacker, can you identify the country from which the attacker's activities originated?

-Use any ip lookup plateforms such as virustotal, ipinfo to gather information about ip addresses,
+Use any ip lookup platforms such as virustotal, ipinfo to gather information about ip addresses,

 ![answer](Q2.png)

-After searching the identified ip address we can see this ip address is belonged to china.
+After searching the identified ip address we can see this ip address is belongs to china.

-### Answer:- china
+### Answer:- China

 ### 3).
 From the PCAP file, multiple open ports were detected as a result of the attacker's active scan.
 Which of these ports provides access to the web server admin panel?

-Let's applyu following filter to find http packtes comming from source ip 14.0.0.120,
+Let's apply following filter to find http packtes coming from source ip 14.0.0.120,

 #### ip.src == 14.0.0.120 && http